kaskad737/project_reality_map_admin/README.md

 4. set map

 ## How to add you own module

+To use/test your custom scripts in Project Reality:

 Create a folder (in ```Project Reality BF2\mods\pr\python\game\our_module```), name it whatever you want, create an empty __init__.py inside to make a module that can be used later in the game, and then in ```Project Reality BF2\mods\pr\python\game\__init__.py``` add the following: